Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	:width: 80%
 	:figclass: img-container-border

-	Figure 1: The Geohazards TEP portal

-2. Click on **Sign-in**, you are automatically redirected to the Terradue signin page.
+1. Click on **Sign-in**, you are automatically redirected to the Terradue signin page.

 .. figure:: ../includes/user-signin-2.png
 	:align: center
 	:width: 80%
 	:figclass: img-container-border

-	Figure 1: The Terradue signin page

-3. Log in using your Terradue credentials or, use your credentials from a trusted Identity Provider (EO-IAM, EPOS, EOSC, google, linkedin, yahoo).
+1. Log in using your Terradue credentials or, use your credentials from a trusted Identity Provider (EO-IAM, EPOS, EOSC, google, linkedin, yahoo).

-4. You are logged on GEP
+2. You are logged on GEP

-5. If not done, you can configure your account.
+3. If not done, you can configure your account.

 I don't have yet an account at Terradue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~